Gilone/fenghao.github.com/_posts/2021-06-29-Beautiful-memories-at-Nokia.markdown

 <div class="side-by-side">
     <div class="toleft">
         <p>&#128054; This is MOMO, and I am her godfather!
-She was a stray dog, when we first met her, she was very weak, but after our dedicated care, she has regained her vitality now!
+She was a stray dog, when we first met her, she was very weak, but after our dedicated care, she has regained her vitality now.
 By the way, she is very naughty!</p>
     </div>
     <div class="toright">
         <img class="image" src="{{site.url}}/assets/images/nokia/momo.jpg">